-- VM configuration We assume each data center has three types of VM: Small, Medium and Large.
+- 1) Cloud Provider Configurations: - a) Data center location and proportion of green energy We assume there are six cloud data centers, which are allocated in different areas, as shown in Fig. 2.
+The proportion of the usage of green energy of the given area is {0.895, 0.895, 0.934, 0.932, 0.622, 0.071}. - b) VM configuration We assume each data center has three types of VM: small, medium, and large.
 Table II shows the configuration of each type of VM.
-The Small VM for example, it will cost 10.5 US Dollar per hour and its network bandwidth, CPU, VM size and RAM are 1000(Kb/s), 70(mips), 1000(GB) and 512(MB) respectively, where the mips describes the CPU powers, i.e., millions of instructions per second.
-Also, we assume that the Small VM consume 4.5 kw electric energy per hour. - Data center networking.
+The small VM for example, it will cost 10.5 US Dollar per hour and its network bandwidth, CPU, VM size, and RAM are 1000(Kb/s), 70(mips), 1000(GB), and 512(MB), respectively, where the mips describes the CPU powers, i.e., millions of instructions per second.
+Also, we assume that the Small VM consume 4.5 kw electric energy per hour.

+- c) Data center networking.
 Fig. 2 indicates the allocation of the data center, and where the weight of each edge represents the number of hops that have been passed for transferring data from one data center to another.
-Also we assume that the network latency between data centers will add 0.3 extra time for transferring data from one data center to another on average. - Electricity Prices Market electricity price varies by country and by hour of the day.
-We use United Kingdom day-ahead market2 observed over one week to simulate the market electricity cost of each data centre.
-The prices are modified based on the cost of energy in the countries in which the data centers are allocated 3.
-More details can be found in [12]. - 2) User Configuration: - Workflow generation To evaluate our algorithm, four common workflow applications are consider: CyberShake (earthquake risk characterisation), Montage (generation of sky mosaics), LIGO (detection of gravitational waves) and Epigenomics (bioinformatics).4.
+Also we assume that the network latency between data centers will add 0.3 extra time for transferring data from one data center to another on average. - d) Electricity prices.
+Market electricity price varies by country and by hour of the day.
+We use United Kingdom day-ahead market observed over one week to simulate the market electricity cost of each data centre.
+The prices are modified based on the cost of energy in the countries in which the data centers are allocated.
+More details can be found in [12]. - 2) User Configuration: - a) Workflow generation.
+To evaluate our algorithm, four common workflow applications are consider: Cyber-Shake (earthquake risk characterization), Montage (generation of sky mosaics), LIGO (detection of gravitational waves), and Epigenomics (bioinformatics).
 Table I shows the number of tasks of each workflow application.
-Notably, our simulator only consider input and output data size and execution time of each task. - Deadline generation In this paper, deadline is a hard constraint which is defined as the mean of fastest solution and slowest solution. fastest solution is the deployment solution, deploying the workflow over most the powerful VMs in the same data center, and the slowest solution is to deploy the workflow over the least powerful VMs across different data centers.
+Notably, our simulator only consider input and output data size and execution time of each task. - b) Deadline generation.
+In this article, deadline is a hard constraint, which is defined as the mean of fastest solution and slowest solution. fastest solution is the deployment solution, deploying the workflow over most the powerful VMs in the same data center, and the slowest solution is to deploy the workflow over the least powerful VMs across different data centers.